SystemsApproach/sdn/uses.rst

 In the INT approach, telemetry “instructions” are encoded into packet header fields, and then processed by network switches as they flow through the forwarding pipeline.
-These instructions tell an INT-capable device what state to collect, and then how to also write that state into the packet as it transits the network.
-INT traffic sources (e.g., applications, end-host networking stacks, VM hypervisors) can embed the instructions either in normal data packets or in special probe packets.
+These instructions tell an INT-capable device what state to collect, and then how to write that state into the packet as it transits the network.
+INT traffic sources (e.g., applications, end-host networking stacks, hypervisors) can embed the instructions either in normal data packets or in special probe packets.
 Similarly, INT traffic sinks retrieve and report the collected results of these instructions, allowing the